 An office cannot function with a broken plumbing system and with every change in season, comes different issues to overcome.
 From frozen and burst pipes in colder conditions to rust or hard water in the summer months, performing regular checks and audits helps give a clear and intelligent insight into the overall condition, and uncover any hidden problems you wouldn’t otherwise be aware of.
 After all, regular maintenance is much more cost-effective than cleaning up the damage caused by a burst water pipe.

 The outside of your building is the first thing visitors and staff see and keeping the grounds and exterior in top condition should be a high priority.
+Landscaping the area around your office or workplace has a dramatic effect on your organisation’s appearance.
 Ensure that trees and plants are trimmed, the grass is well maintained and the garden is free of weeds to make a good impression.
 Seek advice and plant things which will enhance your building and look welcoming to visitors.

 Natural light in an office has been found to increase productivity and boost employee mood, so ensuring windows don’t become grubby will make a big difference.
 Windows are easy to maintain if you schedule regular cleaning, plus clean and sparkling windows will ensure the entire building looks in top condition.